The Gums, Queensland: Education

 The Gums State School is a government primary (Prep-6) school for boys and girls at 12051 Surat Developmental Road.
 In 2017, the school had an enrolment of 22 students with 4 teachers (2 full-time equivalent) and 5 non-teaching staff (2 full-time equivalent).

 There are no secondary schools in The Gums.
-The nearest governmentsecondary school is Tara Shire State College in Tara.
+The nearest government secondary school is Tara Shire State College in Tara.